UBC-MDS/programming-in-python-for-data-science/chapters/en/slides/module4/module4_05.md

 The output from the `.split()` verb is called a **list**.

-Similarly to how a string is a sequence of characters that depend on an order, a list is a sequence of elements with a particular order.
+Similarly to how a string is a sequence of characters in order, a list is a sequence of elements with a particular order.

 Lists can be identified by their square brackets.

-The elements in a list can be a combination of any of the data types.
+The elements in a list can be any objects, and they don’t all need to have the same type.

 ---